Alex-Addy/CS-Fine_grained_TSP_ACO/report.md

 These test cases were run on the linux side of the lab machines.
 The constants talked about in the paper have been set to: q<sub>0</sub> = 0.0245, &beta; = 0.765, &alpha; = 0.45, &tau; = 0.3.
 These were arrived at after various amounts of tweaking for the data sets, in an attempt to get closer to the correct value.

+For the data sets the number in the name refers to the number of cities in it.
+Also each graph is completely connected, so the number of connections is n<sup>2</sup>.

 For the following tests: there were 500 iterations, with the best path among all of them reported; and there were 24 'ants' or threads running.

 #####Run results: